-Again, usually the salt shaker isn’t to blame when you’re cooking at home, but if you’re looking for healthy ways to flavor your food, without adding a bunch of salt, you can’t go wrong with herbs and spices.
+Again, usually, the salt shaker isn’t to blame when you’re cooking at home, but if you’re looking for healthy ways to flavor your food, without adding a bunch of salt, you can’t go wrong with herbs and spices.

-Herbs and spices are one of the easiest ways to pack more flavor, plus there’s guaranteed to be a herb or spice that goes well with any dish you’re creating.
+Herbs and spices are some of the easiest ways to pack more flavor, plus there’s guaranteed to be a herb or spice that goes well with any dish you’re creating.
 Fresh herbs especially can elevate a dish tremendously, no need for all that salt!